microsoft/msquic/docs/API.md

 A stream handle represents a single QUIC stream.
 It can be locally created by a call to [StreamOpen](api/StreamOpen.md) or remotely created and then indicated to the app via the connection's callback handler via a `QUIC_CONNECTION_EVENT_PEER_STREAM_STARTED` event.
 Locally created streams must be started (via [StreamStart](api/StreamStart.md)) before they can send or receive data.
 Remote streams are already started when indicated to the app.

 Once the stream handle is available and started, the app can start receiving events on its callback handler (such as `QUIC_STREAM_EVENT_RECV`) and start sending on the stream (via [StreamSend](api/StreamSend.md)).
 For more details see [Using Streams](Streams.md).

+## Datagrams

+MsQuic supports the [unreliable datagram extension](https://tools.ietf.org/html/draft-ietf-quic-datagram) which allows for the app to send and receive unreliable (i.e. not retransmitted on packet loss) data securely.
+To enable support for receiving datagrams, the app must set `DatagramReceiveEnabled` to `TRUE` in its `QUIC_SETTINGS`.
+During the handshake, support for receiving datagrams is negotiated between endpoints.
+The app receives the `QUIC_CONNECTION_EVENT_DATAGRAM_STATE_CHANGED` event to indicate if the peer supports receiving datagrams (and what the current maximum size is).

+If the peer has enabled receiving datagrams, then an app may call [DatagramSend](api/DatagramSend.md).
+If/when the app receives a datagram from the peer it will receive a `QUIC_CONNECTION_EVENT_DATAGRAM_RECEIVED` event.